-Is your Mercedes-Benz suspension feels loose, and there’s a clunking noise from the front end of the suspension?
+Is your Mercedes-Benz suspension feel loose, and there’s a clunking noise from the front end of the suspension?
 Learn how to fix the problem by replacing the sway bar bushings of your vehicle.
-This guide provides instructions on replacing sway bar bushings on a Mercedes-Benz, also known as torsion bar bushings.
+This guide provides instructions on replacing sway bar bushings, or torsion bar bushings, on a Mercedes-Benz.

-The pictures and video are from a 2010 Mercedes-Benz GL550; Mercedes-Benz uses the same setup on almost all models, including the E-Class, C-Class, S-Class, CLK-Class, SL-Class, ML-Class, and R-Class.
-The part numbers are different for each model, but the repair and replacement procedure remains the same.
+The pictures and video are from a 2010 Mercedes-Benz GL550; Mercedes-Benz uses the same setup on almost all models, including the E, C, S, CLK, SL, ML, and R Classes.
+The part numbers differ for each model, but the repair and replacement procedures remain the same.

 Common symptoms of bad swaybar bushings include: